 The Super SA Income Stream gives you the option of converting any lump sum super payment you receive on retirement into a regular income stream, and it offers many benefits, including tax advantages for your money.
-You can also select from a range of investment options and enjoy competitive fees and costs, with no entry, exit or withdrawal fees.
+You can also select from a range of investment options and enjoy low administration costs with no entry, exit or withdrawal fees.
 For more information on the Super SA Income Stream, see the Super SA Income Stream - Product Disclosure Statement.